Last updated on March 28th, 2020

 Brands are collaborating to have some fun with a business logo design.
 This trend was noticed recently when fashion brand Moschino mashed up its logo with other brands such as MTV and H & M. This way; these two brands were able to dilute their identities.
 Experts see these temporary and funny merging of logos as a part of the strategies to connect brands with the new generation of customers.

 One of the ways for a graphic designer to achieve simplicity of design is to use gradients of colors.
 The designers have been taking an interest in creating different shades of color in designs including logos.
 This trend will continue in 2020 as well.
 We already have seen the use of gradients in Sky and Apple branding.
 Recent examples include Mozilla Firefox logo that uses different shades and slopes of orange color.

 Another example is the new Waitrose logo which has a subtle use of gradients.
 The logo has various brands of green.
 To give the feeling of transparency, the designer kept a lot of space between the two bands in the logo.
 Trivago and Disney Plus are other notable logos that made good use of gradients.

-These are some of the important logo design trends that will continue their journey in 2019.
+These are some of the important logo design trends that you can try using logo maker tool like DesignEvo that will continue their journey in 2020.
 As a designer, you should first know your client’s brand personality.
 Then, if necessary, follow the trends that best express the brand.

 As a business owner, you can get your company’s logo designed from a marketplace that lets you have dozens of new design ideas.
 Designhill is one such leading marketplace that is home to hundreds of talented designers.